micaellobo/data-structures/README.md

 This project contains a collection of data structures as well as sorting and searching algorithms implemented in `Java`.

 This was developed from scratch, without the use of any external libraries or packages.
-Only used the `Iterator` interface from the `java.util` package to implement ([see implementation](/src/main/java/com/example/arrayList/AbstractArrayList.java#L168-L214)) the iterator pattern, as it provides a standard way of iterating over collections.
+Only used the `Iterator` interface from the `java.util` package to implement the iterator pattern, as it provides a standard way of iterating over collections.

 ##### Minimalist Class Diagram